Norwegian National Road 9: History

 Historically, parts of the road had an alternate way of traveling before this road was constructed.
 Between Kristiansand, Grovane, and Byglandsfjord, there was the old Setesdalsbanen railway line.
 The steamboat SS Bjoren ran from Byglandsfjord to the village of Bygland on the lake Byglandsfjorden before the road was built.

 In Setesdal, people and animals used to trek across the mountains from Fyresdal and in the east, from Vinje in the north, from Suldal and Sirdal in the west in order to get to other areas.
 The so-called Bishops Road went from Fyresdal to Valle in Setesdal.
 A post road was built from the south into Setesdal in 1840.
 From 1867 to 1879 the post road was continued from Valle to Hovden.
 In 1936, the road reached Bjåen in the high mountains at the north end of Setesdal.
-After World War II, the road was built further north into Vinje in Telemark county.
+After World War II, the road was built further north into Vinje Municipality in Telemark county.

 There were two critical points in the construction of this road that were very difficult to build.
 The first was at Fånekleivi on the east shore of the Byglandsfjorden, about 5 km south of the village of Bygland and the second one was at Byklestigen, just south of the village of Bykle.
 Both of these areas were difficult to pass using a horse and they could be dangerous in the winters.
 Today's road has corrected both of these difficult areas by building tunnels through the adjacent mountainsides.
 There is a 611 m long tunnel through the mountain Fånefjell in Bygland and a 411 m long tunnel at Byklestigen.